England have contested every Rugby World Cup since it began in 1987, reaching the final three times and winning in 2003.

 XchangeTickets.com put only those sellers' tickets on sale who provided proof of ticket purchase and/or genuine ticket snaps.

-XchangeTickets.com provides 100% Refund to tickets buyers if seller is unable to dispatch/provide tickets timely before the event.
+XchangeTickets.com provides 100% Refund (or Credit Note for events affected by COVID-19 pandemic) to tickets buyers if seller is unable to dispatch/provide tickets timely before the event.

 XchangeTickets.com ensures that sellers provided 100% genuine tickets to buyers so buyers can enjoy the event without any hassle.